Rorororopu/PlumeCNN/README.md

 - If you don't want to input the path of files to read everytime you run the program, you could also open the `main.py` and edit the code by yourself.

-- The code being commented at `main.py` is proven to be working, for both NN model and CNN model.
-The UI version hasn't been tested yet, but you can know the logic of the code by viewing them.
+- The code being commented at `main.ipynb` is proven to be working, for both NN model and CNN model.
+The `main.py` version hasn't been tested yet, but you can know the logic of the code by viewing them.

 - If you like to run the code step by step, you could also use [Jupyter Notebook](https://jupyter.org) to run the program.
 If you are using VSC, just install the extension for it and you can simply use it without oprning a browser tab!
 The filename extension for Jupyter Notebook is `.ipynb`.

+- For reason unknown, when you first creating the environment and run the code, the classification result `is_boundary` will be NaN.
+Don't panic, just reopen the VSCode, and rerun it, it will be fine.

 ## How it works